 Having received his Notarial Faculty in 1979, Anthony has practiced as a Notary continuously since then.
 In addition to carrying out Notarial work, Anthony specialises in Planning and Development work, Agricultural and Commercial work, plus Wills, Trusts and Probate.
 He is a member of the Agricultural Law Association (A.L.A.), is an accredited Member of the Law Society’s Specialist Planning Panel and a qualified member of S.T.E.P.
 (The Society of Trust and Estate Practitioners).
 He is also a member of the Chartered Institute of Marketing and is a qualified Chartered Marketer.

-He has for many years been actively involved with and continues to be active with the Ampthill Chamber of Trade and Commerce, the Ampthill Rotary Club, the Ampthill Stakeholders Group (the successor body to Revamp (Ampthill) Limited and the Ampthill Town Plan Group) and the Surveyors 1921 Club.
-Over the years he has been President of the Ampthill Chamber of Trade and Commerce, the Ampthill Rotary Club and the Surveyors 1921 Club, as well as having been President of the Bedfordshire Law Society.
+He has for many years been actively involved with and continues to be active with the Ampthill Business Chamber, the Ampthill Rotary Club, the Ampthill Stakeholders Group (the successor body to Revamp (Ampthill) Limited and the Ampthill Town Plan Group) and the Surveyors 1921 Club.
+Over the years he has been President of the Ampthill Chamber of Trade and Commerce (now renamed Ampthill Business Chamber), the Ampthill Rotary Club and the Surveyors 1921 Club, as well as having been President of the Bedfordshire Law Society.
 He was involved with the setting up of the Ampthill Wine Appreciation Society and was secretary of it for several years and continues to a member of it.

 He continues to be on the Council of the Notaries Society (the representative body for Notaries throughout England and Wales) after being President of that Society in 2009 – 2011.
 He is also a Vice President of W.O.N. (the World Organisation of Notaries), which is the newly formed global representative body for Notaries in Common Law countries.

-He is now actively involved with the 2015 Magna Carta 800th Anniversary programme and the interconnected Global Legal Forum being planned to take place in London in February 2015.
+He was actively involved with the 2015 Magna Carta 800th Anniversary programme and the interconnected Global Legal Forum being planned, which took place in London in February 2015.

 Anthony lives in Ampthill and is married with two grown up sons.
-One of them is a Town Planner with Savills the other one is an Education Consultant.
+One of them is a Town Planner with Rectory Humes the other one is an Education Consultant.

 His interests include travel, Gardening, rugby and rowing.